dan-ftp/fusion-conclusion/_posts/2026-06-23-Fusion-Fortnightly-2026-06-23.md

 [SHINE partners with newcleo on nuclear waste reprocessing](https://www.shinefusion.com/blog/shine-and-newcleo-partner-to-advance-u-s-spent-nuclear-fuel-recycling). [newcleo](https://en.wikipedia.org/wiki/Newcleo) is a European fission company founded in 2021 developing lead-cooled fast reactors, as such it does not yet have spent fuel that needs reprocessing, but is interested in working with SHINE on doing so as well as using material that SHINE has reprocessed, using neutrons from it's DT fusion accelerators, from others.
 In related news, [SHINE was one of five companies selected by the DoE to talk about transforming Cold War-era plutonium to nuclear reactor fuel](https://www.neimagazine.com/news/us-plutonium-fuel-partners-in-advanced-talks/).

 [First Light Fusion is now using its fusion equipment for orbital imact studies](https://firstlightfusion.com/media/first-light-fusion-successfully-recreates-orbital-impact-velocities-at-texas-am-engineering-experiment-station/).
 It's VIPER velocity amplifier is able to achieve projectile velocities >12 km/s.

+[General Fusion filed its SEC Form 424B3](https://www.sec.gov/Archives/edgar/data/2074850/000110465926073425/0001104659-26-073425-index.htm).
+It describes all of the financial details of what the shareholders are voting on for the merger.
+It also [ammended the SEC Form 8-K](https://www.sec.gov/Archives/edgar/data/2074850/000110465926071408/0001104659-26-071408-index.htm), giving General Fusion SAFE holders the right to vote on it.

+[TAE and TMTG files SEC Form 8-k](https://www.sec.gov/Archives/edgar/data/1849635/000114036126024736/ef20075853_425.htm).
+They restate their goal of completing the merger by the end of the year.
+Interestingly, the spin-off of Truth Social is no longer being persued.

+[American Fusion files SEC Schedule 13D](https://www.sec.gov/Archives/edgar/data/96664/000107997326000817/xslSCHEDULE_13D_X02/primary_doc.xml).
+It indicates that the CEO Richard C. Hawkins owns 8.59% common shares in the company.

+[Pinnacle Consulting Services files Schedule 13G for American Fusion](https://www.sec.gov/Archives/edgar/data/96664/000107997326000818/xslSCHEDULE_13G_X02/primary_doc.xml).
+Pinnacle Consulting Services, controlled by [Robert L. Hymers III](https://www.linkedin.com/in/robert-l-hymers-iii-cpa-9ba6474/), disclosed beneficial ownership of 145.1 million AMFN shares, or 8.99%.

 ## People